Automated Code Review Assignments: An Alternative Perspective of Code Ownership on GitHub: Empirical Study

-Table \ref{table:codeowners_vs_blame_owners} summarizes the comparison of collaboration metrics between the two groups.
-While all Mann–Whitney U tests revealed statistically significant differences ($p<0.05$), all Cliff’s $\delta$ values were negligible ($\delta<0.147$), suggesting that the practical differences between the groups’ behaviors are minimal.
-In other words, even though CODEOWNERS and contribution-based owners are often \emph{different people}—with CODEOWNERS frequently drawn from outside the core contributor set—their observable collaborative behaviors in PRs (commenting, reviewing, and merging) are very similar.
-Effect-size interpretations follow Romano et al.~(2006), where $\delta<0.147$ is considered negligible.
+While all Mann-Whitney U tests revealed statistically significant differences ($p<0.001$), all Cliff's $\delta$ values were negligible (Table~\ref{table:codeowners_vs_blame_owners}), suggesting that the practical differences between the groups' behaviors are minimal.
+In other words, even though CODEOWNERS and contribution-based owners are often \emph{different people}—with CODEOWNERS frequently drawn from outside the core contributor set—their observable collaborative behaviors in PRs (commenting, reviewing, and merging) are very similar. \revone[3.VII]{This similarity is \emph{conditional on participation}: the comparison is computed over PRs in which each type of owner is actually involved, so it describes how owners behave \emph{when} they engage, not how often.
+Code owners are usually not the most frequent PR participants and engage less often than core contributors, yet the per-PR footprint of their participation is comparable to that of contribution-based owners.}

 Overall, these results show a clear separation between identity and behavior.
 CODEOWNERS assignments extend ownership beyond core committers and toward governance roles, yet when these declared owners participate in PRs, they act much like contribution-based owners in terms of engagement and decision-making.
 Rather than creating entirely new behavioral patterns, CODEOWNERS formalizes a governance layer whose members, once involved, behave similarly to those who own code through contributions.